mardigras2020/urequests/README.md

 # urequests
-urequest library for micropython (tested in ESP32)
+urequest library for micropython (tested on ESP32)